-The Same Individual Serving Both Sides of SBIR/STTR Collaborations
+The Same Individual Serving as PI on Respective Sides of SBIR/STTR Collaborations

 The PI of the company portion of the research and the university portion of the research may not be the same individual.
-Although STTRS/SBIRs are collaborations, STTR/SBIR policy, instructions, and effort requirements make clear that establishing a separation of entities and roles is important.
-Having the same person on both sides of the collaboration blurs the respective parties' commitments.
-Most university researchers are fully committed at the university and do not have the effort available to meet the requirements of serving as the company PI of an SBIR or STTR.
-Ultimately, an individual may be listed on the SBC budget or the RI budget but not both.
+STTRs require that the company formally collaborate with a non-profit research institution (e.g., a university).
+STTR Phase I awards require that at least 40% of work on the project be performed by the company and that the collaborating university perform at least 30% of the work.
+STTR Phase I awards require that the company PI commit a minimum of 1.2 calendar months (10% effort) and must have a formal appointment with, or commitment to, the company.
+The collaborating university PI has no minimum effort requirement.
+Although STTRS/SBIRs are indeed collaborations, the STTR/SBIR policy, instructions, and project percentage requirements/effort make clear that establishing a separation of entities and roles is important.
+The company and collaborating research institution are referred to as separate parties.
+Having the same person on both sides of the collaboration blurs the respective parties' project % and effort % requirements/commitments.
+Most university researchers are committed 100% institutionally at the university among their academic, research, and other commitments, and therefore, do not likely have the effort available to meet the effort requirements of serving as the company PI of an SBIR or STTR.